tabbykatz/holbertonschool-zero_day/0x03-git/README.md

-This is the README for the zero-day git project.
+Greetings, This is the README for the zero-day git project.